Robert Mwanga

-Robert Mwanga is a plant breeder from Uganda.
+Robert Mwanga (born 24, May, 1954) is a plant breeder from Uganda.
 In 2016 he was one of four recipients of the World Food Prize for his work on biofortification of crops, specifically the development of the orange-fleshed sweet potato (OFSP), which is rich in vitamin A.

 Early life

-Mwanga was born in 1954 in Budhabangula village in Uganda.
+Mwanga was born in 1954 to Abuneri Mwanga an evangelist in the Seventh-day Adventist Church and Joyce Nsoli, a farmer in Budhabangula village in Uganda.
 He and his ten siblings were raised on a farm near Busota in Kamuli District in the Eastern Region of the country, where his family grew coffee and cotton as well as food crops, such as sweet potato, maize, groundnuts, beans, and various fruits and vegetables.

 Education

-Mwanga's first primary school was four miles from his home and he walked there and back with two sisters every day.
-He later attended a primary school over 100 miles from his home, living with an older sister.
-He obtained a government scholarship to attend high school before going to Makerere University in Kampala to study botany, zoology, and geography, also with the support of a government scholarship.
-Graduating with honours in 1978, he joined the National Agricultural Research Laboratory at Kawanda, as a root-crop breeder.
-However, this was a period of civil unrest during the rule of Idi Amin, and the laboratory's facilities had been decimated by funding cuts.
-Mwanga left Uganda in 1983 to work at the International Institute of Tropical Agriculture (IITA) in Ibadan, Nigeria.
+Mwanga went to the Seventh-day Adventist Bugema Primary School until 1968, then attending Jinja College on a Muljibhai Madhavani Company scholarship.
+He later went to Namilyango College on a government scholarship to study biology, chemistry, geography, fine art and sub-mathematics which he completed in 1974.
+He obtained a government scholarship to attend Makerere University in Kampala to study botany, zoology, and geography.
 He then went to the University of the Philippines Los Banos, which specialises in agriculture, where he earned a master's degree in 1986.
 A decade later he went to North Carolina State University (NCSU) in the US, to study plant breeding and genetics, with financial support from the McKnight Foundation Collaborative Crop Research Program, obtaining a PhD in 2001.
 One of the main objectives of his research at NCSU was to breed for increased B-Carotene in sweet potatoes.

 Career

+Graduating from Makerere University with honours in 1978, he joined the National Agricultural Research Laboratory at Kawanda, as a root-crop breeder and also part timing as a Biology teacher at Bugema Secondary School.
+However, this was a period of civil unrest during the rule of Idi Amin, and the laboratory's facilities had been decimated by funding cuts.
+Mwanga left Uganda in 1983 to work at the International Institute of Tropical Agriculture (IITA) in Ibadan, Nigeria.

 Between 1986 and 1990, Mwanga established the roots and tubers program at the Namulonge Agricultural and Animal Production Research Institute in Uganda, with support from USAID.
 The program would go on to attract sweet potato breeders from ten sub-Saharan African countries who visited Uganda to improve their breeding skills.
 After obtaining his PhD, he returned to Uganda and continued his work, with further support from the McKnight Foundation.
 Additional funding was later provided by the Bill & Melinda Gates Foundation.
 In 2008, Mwanga became the International Potato Center's lead OFSP breeder for East Africa.